Indirectly named after a North Devon village

 Coffee, tea or milkshake after the swim?

-Two places stand out for me for coffee and tea in Clovelly, so it’s worth a few minutes’ walk to get to them:
+For coffee and tea in Clovelly, so it’s worth a few minutes’ walk:

 Top Hat Coffee, 315 Clovelly Road, Clovelly, NSW